 Liver cirrhosis is one of the diseases that affect the liver.
 This disease is a slowly progressing disease that occurs because of the scarring of the liver which if not quickly treated may become chronic and lead to abnormal liver functions and subsequently long-term liver injury.
-Liver cirrhosis is considered the leading cause of death and illness in men as this disease is twice common in men than in women.

 Although liver cirrhosis is common in most malnourished alcoholics, most deaths from cirrhosis are as a result of hepatitis B. Also, diseases like fatty liver, drugged induced injury and other related diseases could cause liver cirrhosis in people.
 Hence, this article is written to educate people on the risk factors and symptoms of liver cirrhosis.
 Below are common risk factors and symptoms related to this disease?

 Excess Alcohol is believed to cause liver cirrhosis.
 Consequently, men or women who consume a little more than 2-3 bottle of alcohol daily are at risk of been diagnosed with liver cirrhosis.